 Auditing of cleaning can be performed through a variety of different methods, including Process Testing and Outcome Testing.
-Audits of environmental cleanliness can also facilitate education programs and motivate staff to strive for improvements in routine cleaning practices [122].
+Audits of environmental cleanliness can also facilitate education programs and motivate staff to strive for improvements in routine cleaning practices [124].

 Table 5.
-Methods for evaluating environmental cleanliness in healthcare facilities [101]
+Methods for evaluating environmental cleanliness in healthcare facilities [103]

-Type Method Definition Advantages Disadvantages

-Process Testing Visual inspection An individual trained in the auditing of cleaning inspects an area to assess the level of cleanliness.
-Primary method used in healthcare facilities. obvious soiling of the environment.
-Most cost-effective method and most Cannot detect microorganisms that are invisible to the naked eye. rapid for detecting major cleaning issues. marker An invisible gel that can only be detected with UV light is applied to surfaces.
-The effectiveness of cleaning processes can be determined by shining UV light to determine if the gel has been adequately removed through a cleaning process.
-Can allow for an efficient and timely cleaning evaluation on a large scale.
-Does not assess environmental contamination or biodburden.
-Outcome A swab of a surface is taken which is ATP testing The test can produce false testing organic residue on a surface. training to be undertaken. positives, and cannot identify the source of the ATP.
-The residue of some cleaning products may alter the results.
-Microbiological testing Expensive, labour intensive, requires specific expertise and access to a microbiology laboratory.
+Type Method Definition Advantages Disadvantages Process Visual An individual trained in the auditing Can detect Cannot detect microorganisms Testing inspection of cleaning inspects an area to assess obvious soiling of that are invisible to the naked the level of cleanliness.
+Primary method the environment. eye. used in healthcare facilities.
+Most cost-effective method and most rapid for detecting major cleaning issues.
+Fluorescent gel An invisible gel that can only be detected Does not assess environmental marker with UV light is applied to surfaces.
+The an efficient and contamination or biodburden. effectiveness of cleaning processes can timely cleaning be determined by shining UV light to evaluation on a large scale. removed through a cleaning process.
+Outcome ATP A swab of a surface is taken which is ATP testing The test can produce false testing bioluminescence placed into a detection device that will positives, and cannot identify the catalyse a reaction with ATP.
+Testing the l source of the ATP.
+The residue of some cleaning products may alter organic residue on a surface. specific laboratory the results. training to be undertaken.
+Microbiological Involves swabbing, dipslides, air sampling Expensive, labour intensive, testing 1 requires specific expertise and a specific microbiological organism on a 1 access to a microbiology surface or object. from the laboratory.
 Only recommended in the management of specific situations such as an outbreak or an unidentified cause of infections.